rf8f76e33/apijam-FS/Lab Guides/Lab 3 - Publish APIs/README.md

 **Generate API Documentation**

+You must log out and log back in as a Developer Portal Administrator instead of a Developer.
+The instructor will provide credentials to login as an Administrator and perform the remainder of this lab.

 1) Create a model

 When you create a model, it's stored in your Edge organization as the